 “Track geometry cars are amazing tools that allow our trains to operate safely and efficiently and deliver our customers’ freight in a timely manner,” he added.

 Railroads are constantly striving toward the goal of zero accidents, with technology as the primary catalyst for continued safety improvement.
-Since 2000, the train accident rate has dropped 37% and the employee injury rate is down 48% — reaching the second lowest annual rate ever.
-Indeed, by all these measures, recent years have been the safest in railroads’ 200-year history.
 As technology advances, railroads will be able to make even more meaningful progress to enhance worker safety and productivity and keep America’s freight rail network the safest and most efficient in the world.